TrakHound/MTConnect.NET/agent/MTConnect-Agent/README.md

 ![MTConnect.NET Logo](https://raw.githubusercontent.com/TrakHound/MTConnect.NET/dev/img/mtconnect-net-03-md.png)

-# MTConnect Http Agent
+# MTConnect Agent

 [![MTConnect.NET](https://github.com/TrakHound/MTConnect.NET/actions/workflows/dotnet.yml/badge.svg)](https://github.com/TrakHound/MTConnect.NET/actions/workflows/dotnet.yml)

 ## Overview
 This project is a full implementation of an MTConnect Agent used to read data from industrial machine tools and devices.
 This MTConnect Agent application is fully compatible with the latest **Version 2.2 of the MTConnect Standard**.
-It uses the SHDR protocol to receive data from Adapters, an in-memory buffer with an optional durable file system based buffer, and an Http REST interface for retrieving data.

 #### Features
+- Plugin architecture to support Http Server, Mqtt Server, SHDR Adapters, etc.
+- Processors for transforming input data using simple Python scripts
-- Easy setup with Windows Installers availble in the latest [Releases](https://github.com/TrakHound/MTConnect.NET/releases)
+- Easy setup with Windows Installers
 - Options to run as Windows Service or as a console application (typically for testing/debugging)
 - Optional 'Durable' buffer used to retain the Agent data between application/machine restarts
 - High performance / Low resource usage
 - Flexible Device configurations (traditional 'devices.xml' file or 'devices' directory with individual Device files)
-- SHDR protocol compatibility for easy implementation with existing MTConnect Adapters
 - On-Demand MTConnect Versioning allowing for older clients to request the version of MTConnect they are compatible with using HTTP Url parameters
 - Configuration File monitoring to automatically restart the Agent upon configuration file changes
 - Flexible Logging using NLog which can be used to output log information to separate files for easier analysis